awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 }
 ```

-For more information, see [Control Access to an API with IAM Permissions](permissions.md)\.
+For more information, see [Control access to an API with IAM permissions](permissions.md)\.

  At present, such a policy can be granted to only the IAM users of the API owner's account\.
 Users from a different AWS account can call the API methods if they are allowed to assume a role of the API owner account and the assumed role has the proper permissions for the `execute-api:Invoke` action\.
 For information on cross\-account permissions, see [Using IAM Roles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html)\.

 You can use AWS CLI, an AWS SDK, or a REST API client, such as [Postman](https://www.getpostman.com/), which implements [Signature Version 4 Signing](http://docs.aws.amazon.com/general/latest/gr/signature-version-4.html)\.

 To use a Lambda authorizer to authorize access to the API method, set the `authorization-type` input property to `CUSTOM` and set the [https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId) input property to the [https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id](https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id) property value of a Lambda authorizer that already exists\.
 The referenced Lambda authorizer can be of the `TOKEN` or `REQUEST` type\.
-For information about creating a Lambda authorizer, see [Use API Gateway Lambda Authorizers](apigateway-use-lambda-authorizer.md)\.
+For information about creating a Lambda authorizer, see [Use API Gateway Lambda authorizers](apigateway-use-lambda-authorizer.md)\.

 To use an Amazon Cognito user pool to authorize access to the API method, set the `authorization-type` input property to `COGNITO_USER_POOLS` and set the [https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId) input property to the [https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id](https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id) property value of the `COGNITO_USER_POOLS` authorizer that was already created\.
-For information about creating an Amazon Cognito user pool authorizer, see [Control Access to a REST API Using Amazon Cognito User Pools as Authorizer](apigateway-integrate-with-cognito.md)\.
+For information about creating an Amazon Cognito user pool authorizer, see [Control access to a REST API using Amazon Cognito User Pools as authorizer](apigateway-integrate-with-cognito.md)\.

-## Set up Method Request Validation<a name="setup-method-request-validation"></a>
+## Set up method request validation<a name="setup-method-request-validation"></a>

 You can enable request validation when setting up an API method request\.
 You need to first to create a [request validator](https://docs.aws.amazon.com/apigateway/api-reference/resource/request-validator/):